Syriac Monasteries in Iraq

 The Monastery of ‘Aluk in Takrit, from which came the Maphryono Sergius (872-883).

-The Monastery of Kukhta, known also as Kukhi.
-It was built in the name of Mar Ibrahim near the Monastery of Mor Mattai.
+The Monastery of Kukht: It was known also as Kukhi.
+It was built in the name of Mor Ibrahim near the Monastery of Mor Mattai.
 Its abbot, the philologist Athanasius, achieved fame in the eighth century.
 Its ruins still stand today.

-The Monastery of Beznitho ( in Nineveh, probably on the site where the village of Bahzani now stands).
+The Monastery of Beznitho: Was located in the area of Nineveh, probably on the site where the village of Bahzani now stands.
 It was the ancient monastery in which the tyrant Barsoum of Nisibin killed ninety priest-monks in 480.

-The Monastery of Mar Gurgeis the martyr, in Bartulli.
-It was still populated in 1701.
+The Monastery of Mor Gurgeis (the martyr): Located in Bartelli and was still populated in 1701.

-The Monastery of Mar Yuhanna Nagoro (son of carpenters) and his sister Shushan, the martyrs in Bartulli.
-It was built by the learned Maphryono Mar Gregorius Abu al-Faraj Bar Hebraeus in 1284, It was still inhabited by monks in 1593.
+The Monastery of Mor Yuhanna Nagoro (son of carpenters) and his sister Shushan (the martyrs): Located in Bartelli.
+It was built by the learned Maphryono Mor Gregorius Bar 'Ebroyo in 1284 and It was still inhabited by monks in 1593.

-The Monastery of the Forty Martyrs, north of Bartulli.
+The Monastery of the Forty Martyrs: Was north of Bartelli.
 These martyrs were mentioned in the Synazarium of saints.

 A monastery near Jazirat Ibn ‘Umar, mentioned in the History of Maphryones in 1172.